 Displacement: 16,500 tons light load and 20,800 fully loaded

-Cargo: 500 tons (453.6 metric tons) of nonessential equipment and supplies.
+Cargo: Can carry 500 tons (453.6 metric tons) of nonessential equipment and supplies.
 Each enlisted crew member has a small locker for personal items and uniforms.
 Ships officers have more space for personal items.
 Most of the ship’s spaces are taken up by extra ammo, armor, troops, weapons, and engines.

 Power System: Originally conventional steam propulsion with 120,000 shaft horsepower with four shafts, steam plant is converted to a four nuclear reactors with an average life span of 20 years.

 Market Cost: Not for Sale but would sell if available for two billion or more credits.

 - Three (3) Mk 16 Triple Barrel Eight Inch (203 mm) Naval Guns:

 Two eight inch turrets are mounted on the ship forward of the main superstructure

 ship and one turret is mounted behind the ship’s superstructure.
 These

 cannons are a more advanced cannon design than those carried on the Sea

 King Cruiser and the Sea King's cannons design seems to be a double barrel